-I enjoy working on side projects to learn about new technologies while also creating things that others might find useful.
+Working on side projects lets me learn about new technologies while also making things that other people may find useful.
+So I dedicate quite a bit of time to that.

 - Python Data Visualization Cookbook: An interactive cookbook with +35 recipes for creating commonly used graphs with